 Review the physical characteristics of the property, will it be large enough for your plans?
 Is there an excessive amount of clearing that needs to be done?
 Is it on a canal?
 Does it have direct access to tap into the utility system?
 Are there plans for utility expansion?
 Check into the plat maps and any surveys available to make sure there are not any surprise easements you are unaware of.

 Tip #5: Negotiate the Price

-The fifth tip for buying the perfect piece of land in Philadelphia is to negotiate the perfect price.
+The fifth tip for buying the perfect piece of land in Nationwide is to negotiate the perfect price.
 You must take into consideration comparable properties in the area.
 Take note of any significant differences in the property you are researching, also called the subject property and the comparable properties.
 If the selling agent is quoting a comp that is on a canal and the subject property is not, then that is not a realistic comparable property.
 Other property characteristics to consider are utility status, canal or other water frontage, distance from canals or water features, distance to the nearest shopping plaza, and the surrounding neighborhood.
 A piece of land in a neighborhood of nice houses will sell for more than land in a not so great neighborhood.